lavalink-devs/lavalink-client/README.md

 LavalinkClient client = new LavalinkClient(/* your bot user id */);

-// This is sample code, it will need modifications to work for you public void onVoiceServerUpdate(VoiceServerUpdateEvent event) {
+// This is sample code, it will need modifications to work for you public void onDiscordVoiceServerUpdate(VoiceServerUpdateEvent event) {
     VoiceState lavalinkVoiceState = new VoiceState(
         event.getToken(),
         event.getEndpoint(),